 5. Stroll through Boston Common and Public Garden

 We’re truly lucky to live in a city with such a gorgeous and well-maintained green space in a central location!
 A tiptoe through the tulips or a stroll through the Common are two underrated activities, perfect for a daytime walk or a date night.
-This summer, you can even watch free Shakespeare performances in the Common – this year’s production is Much Ado About Nothing.

 8. Visit the Worcester Art Museum